Greek Chicken with Tomato, Olive, and Feta Topping (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This low-carb Greek Chicken with Tomato, Olive, and Feta Topping is perfect for low-carb and low-glycemic eating plans, including all phases of the original South Beach Diet.
-You can be a little more moderate on the tomatoes for less carbs if you prefer.
-If you omit the Feta, this could also be Paleo or Whole 30 approved.
+Greek Chicken with Tomato, Olive, and Feta Topping is perfect for low-carb, Keto, and low-glycemic eating plans, including all phases of the original South Beach Diet.
+Note that nutritional information doesn’t include the marinade that is not eaten.

 Find More Recipes Like This One: